ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/value-getters/index.md

 api: GridApi, // the grid API
 columnApi: ColumnApi, // the grid Column API
 context: any,  // the context
-getValue: (colId: string) =&gt; any  // a utility method, for getting other column values }
+getValue: (colId: string) => any  // a utility method, for getting other column values }

 // example value getter, adds two fields together